patrickbucher/learning-rust/notes/08-collections.md

 The reason for this restriction is the way the memory of a vector is organized:
-If the vector no longer fits into its current memory area after an additional item is added, the _whole_ vector needs to be moved to a bigger continuous memory are, and thus rendering the existing references obsolete.
+If the vector no longer fits into its current memory area after an additional item is added, the _whole_ vector needs to be moved to a bigger continuous memory area, and thus rendering the existing references obsolete.

 The items of a vector can be iterated over using the `for`/`in` loop: